 Dimitris Manoukas

-Research & Organisational Development
+Research lead & Consultant

 Dimitris Manoukas

-Research & Organisational Development
+Research lead & Consultant

 Dimitris Manoukas is a cultural and community manager and social researcher.
 He has always been fascinated by storytelling, which is why he studied Comparative Literature and Cultural Theory.
 Hoping to see his favorite stories turn into reality, he moved from humanities to social sciences by pursuing a master’s degree in Cultural Management and Communication.
 Having experienced the educational and cultural sectors in London and in Athens he discovered that a creative hub is the best way to blend multiple narratives together and unlock their empowering dynamics.
 He has worked as a community manager and digital branding consultant and has written about art, pop culture, communities, and queerness.
 Feeling old enough, he decided to start a PhD on sustainable youth employment and engagement policies in peripheral areas, instigated by hubs and coworking spaces.
 He remains a listener of stories at heart and loves to dive into the unimaginable depths of the web.